lieszkol/november-gallery/PLUGIN_DOCUMENTATION.md

 `url` | string | URL to file, for example: `https://www.mywebsite.com/storage/app/media/my-galleries/gallery-1/picture-1.jpg`

-> Hint: To dig into the `galleryItems` (or any other) variable/collection, you have two options.
-You can simply add `{{ dump(embeddedGallery.galleryitems.toArray) }}` on your page after the component definition and it will print debug information about that variable straight in your page.
-Alternatively, you can install the [Debugbar plugin](https://github.com/scottbedard/oc-debugbar-plugin) and then add `{{ debug(embeddedGallery.galleryitems) }}` to your page to show debug information in the Laravel debugbar.
+> Hint: To dig into the `gallery.items` (or any other) variable/collection, you have two options.
+You can simply add `{{ dump(embeddedGallery.gallery.items.toArray) }}` on your page after the component definition and it will print debug information about that variable straight in your page.
+Alternatively, you can install the [Debugbar plugin](https://github.com/scottbedard/oc-debugbar-plugin) and then add `{{ debug(embeddedGallery.gallery.items) }}` to your page to show debug information in the Laravel debugbar.
 Make sure to replace "embeddedGallery" with the alias of your component as set in the component options!

 **Additional Page Properties**